Search

 Like polyester, nylon is a synthetic fiber tailored for effective moisture-wicking to keep athletes cooler and drier.
 It shares durability and a low moisture absorption rate.

-Rayon has an interesting middle-ground position between synthetic and natural fabrics.
-While made of wood pulp, it requires extensive processing with chemicals to produce fibers.
+Rayon is an interesting middle ground between synthetic and natural fabrics.
+Made of wood pulp, it requires extensive processing with chemicals to produce fibers.
 Rayon feels similar to natural fabrics like cotton but with a soft, silky feel.

 Most rayon has decent sweat-wicking capabilities, though blended types like modal excel in moisture control.